2023 Tree, Plant and Trout Sales

 Franklin County NRCD

-- To place an order and view available stock, please visit our website.
+• To place an order and view available stock, please visit the website.

 Lamoille County NRCD

-- To place an order and view available stock, click here.
+• To place an order and view available stock, please visit our website.

 Orleans County NRCD

 The Orleans County NRCD seeks to build community, promote land conservation, and provide access to quality bareroot trees, shrubs and other plants.
 Proceeds from the sale benefit the District’s important conservation programming.
-New additions this year include: Indian currant, American plum, Blake’s pear, and horseradish.
-You can also support the students in the Future Farmers of America program at North Country Career Center by making a purchase of wildflower starts.
-Local compost will be available for purchase at pick up.
-And fish!
-Yes, we will be selling rainbow and brook trout for stocking private ponds.
+New additions this year include: Ginkgo, butternut, chestnut and shag bark hickory!
+Also, we are selling trout again for stocking private ponds.
+And OCNRCD merchandise!
+Check out the organic cotton T-shirts with Meg Gibson art.
+As in previous years, you can support students in the Future Farmers of America program at North Country Career Center by making a purchase of wildflower starts and seed packets.

-- Pickup will be on Saturday, May 6 from 9:00 AM-Noon at Orleans County Fairgrounds in Barton, Vermont.
+• Pickup will be on Saturday, May 4 from 9:00-12:00 PM at Orleans County Fairgrounds in Barton, Vermont.

-- We will have local compost available at pick up from the Jones Farm for $5/5 gallon bucket.
-BYOB (Bring Your Own Bucket!).
+• Adding compost to your dug holes for new plants will ensure successful transplanting.
+We will have local compost available at pick up from the Jones Farm for $5 for a 5-gallon bucket.
+BYOB (Bring Your Own Bucket).

 Otter Creek NRCD